jvlad/PinDialog.android.java/README.md

 ```
 ...
         //callback to specify action to do with pin-code entered by user
-        OnPinEnteredListener onPinCodeEnteredListener = new OnPinEnteredListener() {
+        OnPinEnteredListener onPinEnteredListener = new OnPinEnteredListener() {
             @Override
             public void onPinEntered(String pin) {showShortToastWithText(pin);}
         };

         //instantiating and showing full-screen dialog with pin-pad
-        Dialog d = new DecimalPinDialog(this, 3, onPinCodeEnteredListener);
+        Dialog d = new DecimalPinDialog(this, 3, onPinEnteredListener);
         d.show();
     }